 \end{lemma} \begin{proof} Without loss of generality, assume $x_{j-1}=\tau_{k-1}$, $x_{j+1}=\tau_{k+2}$.
-The snake graph of $G(j-1),G(j),G(j+1)$ is showed in Figure \ref{2inv}.
-We want the notion $n^+$(resp.$n^-$) to be the number of edges labeled $\tau_k$ belonging to $P$ on the tiles with diagonal $x_{j+1}$(resp. $x_{j-1}$), and we only focus on the edges incident to the diagonal.
+The snake graph of $G(j-1),G(j),G(j+1)$ is shown in Figure \ref{2inv}.
+We want the notion $n^+$ (resp.$n^-$) to be the number of edges labeled $\tau_k$ belonging to $P$ on the tiles with diagonal $x_{j+1}$ (resp. $x_{j-1}$), and we only focus on the edges incident to the diagonal.
 We illustrate this definition when $j$ is odd(left) and the other case is similar.
-In this case, the blue edge always belong to $P_-$ and the red edge can not belong to $P_-$.
-Then $n^+$ just depends on whether the red edge belong to $P$.
+In this case, the blue edge always belongs to $P_-$ and the red edge cannot belong to $P_-$.
+Then $n^+$ just depends on whether the red edge belongs to $P$.
 According to the definition of symmetric difference, the red edge is in $P$ if and only if $j+1\in P$.
-For the same reason, the blue edge incident to $\tau_k$ belong to $P$ if and only if $j-1\notin P$. \end{proof} \begin{remark} The quantities defined here are use to count the number of edges in an equivalence class defined in \cite{Huang2021AnEF}.
-There the edges incident to same diagonal who in addition all have the same label are equivalent.
+For the same reason, the blue edge incident to $\tau_k$ belongs to $P$ if and only if $j-1\notin P$. \end{proof} \begin{remark} The quantities defined here are used to count the number of edges in an equivalence class defined in \cite{Huang2021AnEF}.
+There the edges incident to the same diagonal which in addition all have the same label are equivalent.
 So the number in this equivalence class is $n^++n^-$.
 The procedure requiring the count of rightward or leftward steps corresponds exactly to the definition of $G^+_{s}$ or $G^-_{s}$, respectively. \end{remark}